 In My Email Mailbox

-I received an email this month from the Juno Beach Centre in France, requesting permission to sell my non-fiction collection of interviews with veterans titled My Favourite Veterans: True Stories From World War Two’s Hometown Heroes in their gift shop!
+I received an email this month from the Juno Beach Centre in France, requesting permission to sell my non-fiction collection of interviews with veterans titled My Favourite Veterans in their gift shop!
 Of course, I said yes.
-(Contact me directly to purchase a copy).
+(That book is now out of print, but you may read all the stories from the book here on my website).

 This privately-funded centre, operated by a board of directors, is planning a huge celebration on June 6, 2019 for the 75th Anniversary of D-Day.